Creating and running workflows

 To enable these connections:

-In your account settings, you configure and verify ownership of the domains that workflows can connect to.
+In your account settings, you configure and then request or confirm access to the domains that workflows can connect to.

 In your workspace settings, configure the secrets to use for the connections.